alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 We believe that the following practices — which you can achieve without even having a single SRE—are the crucial steps toward implementing SRE practices:

-- Acknowledge that you don’t want 100% reliability.
+- Acknowledge that you don't want 100% reliability.
 - Set a reasonable SLO target.
 This SLO should measure the reliability that is most important to your users.
 - Agree on an error budget policy that will help defend your user experience.
 Use the error budget to help guide:
   - Tactical actions to mitigate outages or to manage changes that return your system to a reliable state